 We next compare the gender of collaborators by region they work in, based on their registered institution.
 When compared to similar graphs produced by the ATLAS Collaboration [2] we see that we have a much larger proportion of collaborators from Asian institutions than ATLAS.
 Japan alone contributes 15.00% of the collaboration, so is separated from the 'Asia' region for clearer presentation.
 One particularly interesting observation can be taken from Figure 2, through the comparison of regions with approximately equal numbers of members and therefore similar representation within the collaboration.
-Comparing Japan, which represents 15.00% of the collaboration, to Northern America which represents 15.18%of the collaboration, we can see that Japan has a higher representation of women than Northern America, almost 17.86% compared to 12.35% respectively.
-Within Belle II, the representation of women as a percentage drops as their careers progress from postgraduate to permanent faculty, shown in Figure 3.
+Comparing Japan, which represents 15.00% of the collaboration, to Northern America which represents 15.18% of the collaboration, we can see that Japan has a higher representation of women than Northern America, almost 17.86% compared to 12.35% respectively.
+Within Belle II, the representation of women as a percentage drops as their career progresses from postgraduate to permanent faculty, shown in Figure 3.
 The under-representation of women increases as their career progresses from postgraduate to permanent faculty.
 This effect is likely influenced by the age of members who are in their later career stages.
 The increase in percentage of people who identify as underrepresented minorities in science has been gradual over the last few decades.
-Though this effect may exist at Belle II, we are not entirely exempt from the coined the Belle II Collaboration by position and gender.
+Though this effect may exist at Belle II, we are not entirely exempt from the coined (and passively termed) 'leaky pipeline' effect, as there is a drop in gender representation at the permanent faculty level.